-Regardless of whether or not someone is experiencing hallucinations from heroin, heroin is a dangerous drug that can have a serious impact on a person’s health.
-People who are addicted to this opioid should get heroin addiction treatment before too much damage is already done.
+Regardless of whether or not someone is experiencing hallucinations related to heroin, heroin is a dangerous drug that can have a serious impact on a person’s health.
+People who are addicted to this opioid should get heroin addiction treatment before too much damage is done.

 - NCBI – Opioid-induced Hallucinations: A Review of the Literature, Pathophysiology, Diagnosis, and Treatment

 - NCBI – Severe Sleep Deprivation Causes Hallucinations and a Gradual Progression Toward Psychosis With Increasing Time Awake